Category Archives: Action

 The rest of the film is a superior entry and holds up quite well in the modern age of all things Bond.

 Many of the familiar elements remain intact following the successful and lavish The Spy Who Loved Me (1975).
-An even heftier budget featuring gorgeous locales like Venice, Rio de Janeiro, and the Amazon rain forest is featured as well as a capable, intelligently written “Bond girl”.
+An even heftier budget featuring gorgeous locales like Venice, Rio de Janeiro, and the Amazon rainforest is on display, as is a capable, intelligently written “Bond girl”.

 The villains, compelling and suave, including the return appearance of Jaws (Richard Kiel), and handy, dandy gadgets make Moonraker a treat for fans.